 Our Supplier Code of Conduct, available on our website, provides a set of key principles that underpin the minimum standards we expect from the suppliers and contractors, and their subsidiaries and subcontractors, that provide goods or services to us.

 Our supplier contracts contain provisions to address modern slavery and, alongside the provisions of the Supplier Code of Conduct, outline our expectations of our suppliers and contractors.

-For example, our Human Rights & Modern Slavery supplier standard includes commitments to respect rights consistent with the UN Guiding Principles on Business and Human Rights.
+For example, our Human Rights & Modern Slavery supplier standard includes commitments to respect rights consistent with the UN Guiding Principles on Business and Human Rights and is aligned with our global Human Rights and Slavery and Human Trafficking policies.
 It also includes a requirement for suppliers to provide training to their staff on the risks and indicators of slavery or human trafficking, as well as the nature of risks related to the supplier's business.